 Each year, retailers face an increasingly competitive eCommerce market.
-It’s an uphill battle of gaining more traffic, raising your rates of conversion, and then keeping those customer coming back.
+It’s an uphill battle of gaining more traffic, raising your rates of conversion, and then keeping those customers coming back.
 And it must go hand in hand with your brick and mortar store.
 Remember, your business and marketing will be most successful if you take a more holistic, or omnichannel, approach.

-The varied ways of increasing your online sales is a bit of double-edged sword.
+The varied ways of increasing your online sales are a bit of a double-edged sword.
 On the one hand, the number of ways that retailers can improve eCommerce performance can be overwhelming.
 At times, it seems to be an insurmountable task.
 But of the other hand, businesses can make one or two changes at a time and easily measure how they affect business.
 It’s not imperative that you pursue every avenue at once.

 So consider this list of ways to improve your online store and try to implement a few of these at a time.
 Use your trusty A/B testing to see which make the biggest difference for your small business.

 - Upsell and Cross=Sell Just Like You Do at Your Brick and Mortar Store

 - Lower Abandoned Cart Rates

 - Improve Your eCommerce Site Navigation